grbot/dspace-analysis-env/README.md

 # JupyterHub + Caddy Deployment (Ansible)

 This project automates the deployment of a **secure, production-ready JupyterHub** instance behind **Caddy** with automatic HTTPS (via ACME / Let's Encrypt).
-It installs all dependencies, configures JupyterHub, creates a service user, and enables HTTPS using your DNS domain.
+It installs all dependencies, configures JupyterHub, enforces web-level security, restricts access to a Linux group, and disables terminals in JupyterLab for a tighter attack surface.
 Everything runs idempotently through modular Ansible roles.

 ---